-Each week the Noise highlights under-started names who he believes are destined to torch the competition.
-To qualify, each player must be started in fewer than 60 percent of Yahoo leagues.
-Speaking as an accountability advocate, I will post results, whether genius or moronic, the following week (Scoring thresholds – QB: 18 fpts, RB: 12 fpts, WR: 11 fpts: TE: 10 fpts; .5 PPR).
-If you’re a member of TEAM HUEVOS, reveal your Week 9 Flames in the comments section below.
+Every Wednesday the Noise highlights 12-13 somewhat obscure, un-obvious names who he believes are destined to torch the competition.
+To qualify, each player must be started in fewer than 60 percent of Yahoo! leagues.
+Speaking as an accountability advocate, I will post results, whether genius or moronic, the following week using the scoring system shown here (Thresholds – QB: 18 fpts, RB: 13 fpts, WR: 11 fpts: TE: 10 fpts).
+If you're a member of TEAM HUEVOS, reveal your Week 9 Flames in the comments section below.

 Matchup: vs. Chi